bastosmichael/express-api-tic-tac-toe/README.md

  "next_turn":"X",
  "output":"   |   |  \r\n-----------\r\n   |   |  \r\n-----------\r\n   |   |  ",
  "poistion":"3  .  .  . \r\n2  .  .  . \r\n1  .  .  . \r\n   1  2  3  "}```

+The JSON response gives you both output and position so that you know which moves to make next etc.

 ### Make a Random Move